platformsh/platformsh-docs/src/administration/web/configure-project.md

 ## Access

-The `Access` screen allows you to manage users access on your project.
+The `Access` screen allows you to manage users' access on your project.

 You can invite new users to your project by clicking the `Add` button and entering their email address, or modify permissions of existing users by clicking the `Edit` link when hovering over the user.